AIP Yes Lists: A Positive Reframe of the Autoimmune Protocol Diet

 • vinegars

-• spices (all leaf & root based spices like basil, oregano, turmeric, ginger, garlic, etc. Paprika and coriander are excluded)
+• spices and herbs (all leaf & root based spices like basil, oregano, turmeric, ginger, garlic, etc. Paprika and coriander are excluded)

-• a list of wildcard foods, not easily categorized, are also included on AIP including carob, vanilla, tapioca, tigernut (not really a nut), honey, agave and more.
+A wildcard list of other miscellaneous AIP-Compliant foods, not easily categorized, are also included on AIP including carob, vanilla, tapioca, tigernut (not really a nut), honey, agave and more.

 What are AIP Yes Lists?